 We machine-knurled and bent the handles for maximum comfort and performance.
 Knurl as deep as the best deadlift bars and a natural curve to allow for and promote maximum lat engagement and core stiffness.
 Unlike many specialty bar handles of this type, the Transformer Bar has a multi-angle bend in the handle to allow for a comfortable, stable, and powerful position on the lifter’s back and shoulders.
 Think about it, the shoulders/traps/back area where the bar sits (a specialty bar, not a straight bar) is typically not a flat surface…so why should the bar pad/handles be flat?
 Short and long answer – they shouldn’t.
 Almost every user who tries the Transformer Bar for the first time comments on how comfortable and stable the bar feels on their back.

 We source the highest density and most durable foam (30kg/m3) that would still allow for a comfortable position on the lifters back.
 The foam we use is custom cut in-house to fit snuggly into the hand-stitched synthetic leather pad covers we had produced.
 No carpet under-layer here folks (those with other safety bars will understand).
 The material choice for the pad cover we feel is the best mix of reliability, aesthetics, comfort, and price that we can offer on this bar.
-Stay tuned for a genuine leather version to drop as well!

 The Transformer Bar was designed in-house at the Kabuki Strength Lab by strength athletes of multiple disciplines.
 Over the course of a year, we experimented with numerous prototypes until we all agreed on the current version you see today.